e3-/resolve/docs/source/user_guide/xlwings-setting.md

 The RESOLVE Scenario Tool is a user-centric model interface, designed to link data, inputs, assumptions, and constraints with the RESOLVE code.
 The primary step in being able to make that linkage is making sure that xlwings is correctly set up.

-As an initial step, make sure that the Scenario tool is in the directory of the kit folder.
+As an initial step, make sure that the Scenario tool is in the directory of the resolve folder.
 Next in the Scenario Tool head to the xlwings.conf tab, which should be towards the end.
 On cell B10, “Location of kit code” please input the appropriate file directory.
 Depending on your machine update the Python Path in Cell B1 or Cell B2.
 Keep everything else in this tab empty.

 ![xlwings settings in Scenario Tool](_images/9605b5f4325425ea339e296be27c1a79.png)